Frequently Asked Questions

 Do I need to submit GRE or SAT scores?

 The PA program does not require GRE or SAT scores if you are applying to the program with a Bachelor’s degree.
-However, if you are applying to our MPH/MS program, GRE scores must be submitted with your MPH application to the Rutgers School of Public Health.
-If you are a 3+3 student, SAT results are required.
+However, if you are applying to our MS/MPH program, GRE scores must be submitted with your MPH application to the Rutgers University School of Public Health.
+If you are a 3+3 student and have taken the SAT, you are required to submit the scores with your application.

 What financial aid is available?